 The News Roundup - Domestic

-OnWednesday, members of the Senate questioned interim Starbucks CEO Howard Schultz about the company’s labor practices during a hearing before the Health, Education,Labor,and Pensions Committee.
+“With regard to the presentation on Fox News last night, I want to associate myself entirely with the opinion of the chief of the Capitol Police about what happened on January 6th,” he said.

-Top Republicans and Democrats are struggling to agree on the debt ceiling.No meaningful negotiationsseem to behappening between President Biden and House Speaker Kevin McCarthy as the June 5 deadline approaches.
+In Texas, five women are filing a lawsuit against the state claiming the abortion ban put their lives, and well-being, at risk by denying them necessary medical procedures.

-We cover the most important stories from around the country in the domestic hour of the News Roundup.
+We cover the most important stories from around the nation in the domestic hour of the News Roundup.

 Copyright 2023 WAMU 88.5.
 To see more, visit WAMU 88.5.